-Students care about climate change but are so involved in their university lives they forget to save energy day-to-day.
+Students worry about the climate warming up by another degree, but are so involved in their own degrees that they forget to save energy day-to-day.

 Snapmaps will be flooded to show what the coastline will be like if we continue using energy the way we are currently; if the ice-caps were to melt.

-Bitmojis that are located in flooded areas will float around in life-rings, making it impossible to check on friends locations in flooded locations.
+Bitmojis in flooded areas will float around in life-rings, making it impossible to check on friends' locations.

-80 universities in the UK would be flooded, so the Snapchat alterations will affect many of the target audience.
+80 universities in the UK would be flooded.

 Filters Restricted in Flooded Areas

-The user can re-gain access to filters by posting a story using the snorkel filter.
-However, this won't be disclosed by Snapchat, and will be left to users to discuss to encourage people to talk more about the issue.
+This won't be disclosed by Snapchat and instead left to users to work out.
 Even if this discussion is purely about getting access to the other filters, it creates awareness of the campaign.

-The Energy Saving Trust story will provide one energy-saving tips each day.
+The Energy Saving Trust story will provide one unique new energy-saving tip each day.

-By having just one tip each day, it doesn't take up too much time to read and is more likely to be put into place by the reader.
-As students do care for the environment, having one tiny alteration to their day like shutting down their computers is easy but adds up to make a difference when there are many other students doing the same.
+As students do care for the environment, having one tiny alteration to their day like shutting down their computers is easy but adds up to make a difference.

 Clicking "stop the flood" when trying to access other